Council of Europe Human Rights Law

-- CoE Anti-Trafficking Convention Council of Europe Convention on Action against Trafficking in Human Beings (2005) Ratified in 2009
+- Convention on Action against Trafficking in Human Beings 2005

 The Convention is a comprehensive treaty mainly focused on the protection of victims of trafficking and the safeguard of their rights.
 It also aims at preventing trafficking as well as prosecuting traffickers.
 It applies to all forms of trafficking: national and transnational, whether or not related to organised crime and whoever the victim, women, men or children and whatever the form of exploitation, sexual exploitation, forced labour or services, etc.

 The Convention establishes the Group of Experts on Action against Trafficking in Human Beings (GRETA), a technical body, composed of independent experts.
 GRETA evaluates the measures the Government has taken by using a variety of methods to collect data, which may include country visits.
 GRETA reports to the Committee of the Parties, a political body composed of the representatives of the Member States of the Convention.
 The Committee of Parties may adopt recommendations indicating the measures to be taken by the Government concerned to implement GRETA’s conclusions.